 With 700km of cross-country tracks and 750km of prepared-cross-country ski trails, Tirol is scattered with different gradients of ground from flat to challenging.
 It’s ideal for classic and skating style and has a network of ploughed and secured trails for those wanting to embark on winter hiking.
 I got a short course in cross-country skiing and introduction to the Biathlon sport in Hochfilzen.

 We set up a small circuit for a lighthearted competition, skating in teams back and forth in a relay before testing our skills at the target range (shooting small metal targets with pellet guns).
 In the afternoon, we leisurely hiked through inches and inches of pure white, powdery snow and up some light hills, which involved a few soft and giggle-induced tumbles.
-It’s much harder to try and pull the cross-country skis through knee-deep snow AND climb.
+It’s much harder to try to pull the cross-country skis through knee-deep snow AND climb.

 Trekking with Llamas